 The presence of red-cockaded woodpecker habitat in the vicinity of the proposed project could result in additional costs associated with the project for mitigation and avoidance measures.
-However, the recently completed RCW foraging habitat analysis does not indicate that RCW habitat would be a significant hindrance to the project in the future; however, that report does recommend exploring other alignment options as the project progresses to ensure that minimal impacts to the habitat are made.
+Substantial coordination with Fort Bragg and USFWS will be required to resolve any concerns over potential impacts to the RCW habitat management goals in the Fort Bragg Integrated Natural Resources Management Plan.
+The Protected Species Survey Report does recommend exploring other alignment options as the project progresses to ensure that minimal impacts to the habitat are made.